brianhealey/tbeam-1.2-helium-mapper/README.md

 <!-- ## TTGO T-Beam Tracker for The Things Network and/or The Helium Network  -->
-# TTGO T-Beam Mapper for the Helium LoRaWAN Network.
+# TTGO T-Beam 1.2 Mapper for the Helium LoRaWAN Network.
 by [Max-Plastix](https://github.com/Max-Plastix/tbeam-helium-mapper/)

 ### TL;DR
-This code loads onto LilyGo TTGO T-Beam v1.1 board to make a Helium Network Mapper.
+This code loads onto LilyGo TTGO T-Beam v1.2 board to make a Helium Network Mapper.
 To build one: download this build, configure some files, and upload it to your device.
 Go travel the world to contribute to the Helium Network Coverage Maps!

+This code is based off of the original T-Beam 1.1 codebase which does not work on the currently shipping hardware.
+This repo includes updates to support the AXP2101 PMU and has been tested with a device containing a uBlox NEO-6M GPS chipset.

 ## Purpose
 The goal of this software is to have a **TTGO T-Beam** Mapper that's ideally suited to walking or driving, taking cues from the USB Power source and movement for activity level.